SecondAcNo/rinne-cli-experiments/README.md

 ## 10. Roadmap

-- Further speed and stability improvements for save / verify / GC
+### 10.1 Performance & Stability

+- Focus on C# performance optimization for v0.9.2.
+(A full migration to Rust was evaluated but postponed to prioritize immediate stability and ecosystem compatibility.)

+### 10.2 Cross-Platform

 - Cross-platform validation and improvements (experimental)

-- GUI and other integrations as parallel experimental projects
+- **v0.9.2 progresses toward Linux support for CLI**

+### 10.3 GUI & Integrations (Experimental)

+- GUI development using **Avalonia + C#**

+    - Fallback to **Electron** is under consideration if critical issues arise

+### 10.4 Frozen / On Hold

-- In-memory RAG integration in GUI (experimental)
+- ~~In-memory RAG integration for the GUI (experimental)~~

-- Automatic snapshot message generation on save (GUI, AI-assisted)
+- ~~Automatic snapshot message generation on save (GUI, AI-assisted)~~

-- Future experimental commands such as `stillverse`, `spacewalk`, `phantom`, `rebirth`
+- ~~Future experimental commands: `stillverse`, `spacewalk`, `phantom`, `rebirth`, etc.~~

+- ~~Natural-language–driven command generation~~

+**Reason**
+These features are intentionally frozen pending wider NPU adoption.
+At present, both local and cloud AI introduce clear UX and performance issues that outweigh their benefits.

+### 10.5 Architecture & Core Enhancements

+#### Target: v0.9.2

+- Symlink support

+- Hardlink support

+- Explicit handling for FIFO / pipelines / sockets (all skipped)

+- Fail-fast handling for:

+    - AccessDenied / Unauthorized

+    - PathTooLong

+    - Enumeration loss

+- Rollback support on failure

+- Improved handling of CAS corruption

+- Enhanced GC functionality

+- Exclusive lock support

-- Architecture clean-up and optimization (planned for v0.9.5 and beyond)
+- Direct restoration from CAS for Hydrate and Restore

+- Configurable parallelism and compression levels

+- Hash algorithm migration to BLAKE3

+- Improved corruption tolerance for the cache database

+- Stress testing for:

+    - Projects with millions of files

+    - Projects with hundreds of gigabytes of data

+- Command system reorganization

+- Progress reporting

+- Migration to a custom license
+    (may be moved to a separate page)

+- Architectural redesign groundwork

+### Notes

+- Experimental features may change or be removed without notice
+- Stability, correctness, and performance take priority over feature expansion

 ---